 Energy Foundation China, established in Beijing in 1999, is a grantmaking charity organization dedicated to China’s sustainable energy development.
 It is registered under the Ministry of Civil Affairs as Energy Foundation Beijing Representative office and supervised by the National Development and Reform Commission of China.
 It is a part of the Energy Foundation, which is based in San Francisco, California, U.S.A.

-Energy Foundation China, previously known as China Sustainable Energy Program, was initiated with funding from the Packard foundation in 1999 and the Hewlett foundations in 2001.
-Over the years, our pool of funders has been growing and our cumulative grantmaking in China has reached USD200 million.
+Energy Foundation China, previously known as China Sustainable Energy Program, was initiated with funding from the Packard foundation in 1999 and the Hewlett foundations in 2002.
+Over the years, our pool of funders has been growing and our cumulative grantmaking in China has reached more than USD240 million by 2015.

 Our mission is to assist in China's transition to a sustainable energy future by promoting energy efficiency and renewable energy.
-We support policy research, standard development, capacity building, and best practices dissemination in the eight sectors of buildings, electric utilities, environmental management, industry, low-carbon development, renewable energy, sustainable cities and transportation.
+We support policy research, the development of new standards, capacity building, and dissemination of best practices in the seven sectors of clean power, environmental management, industry, low-carbon development, sustainable cities, transportation, as well as strategic communications.

-Energy Foundation China has worked with more than 440 grantees.
+Energy Foundation China has worked with more than 630 grantees.
 These grantees are the leading policy research institutes, academies, think tanks, and standardization bodies in China and abroad.
-The number of projects we have funded has reached 1560.
+By 2015, the number of projects we have funded has reached 2300.

 To better meet China's energy and environment challenges and help build a sustainable energy future, we will leverage our program areas' deep technical expertise, strengthen team collaboration and innovation, and focus our resources on the most pressing issues.